Falkeyn/sketch-plugins/modulizer/README.md

 ## «Modulizer»

 Modulizer plug-in for [Sketch.app](http://bohemiancoding.com/sketch/) allows you easy control paddings for buttons, modules and areas.
-If your module has background your can set fixed paddings and easy restore for any content changes.
+If your module has background your can set fixed paddings and easy restore it for any content changes.

 ## Demo